SeanKilleen/BeABetterMan.online/behaviors/professional-social-media-isnt-a-dating-site/index.md

 People often read flirtiness into any situation where women aren't completing emotionless.
 Check your instincts; they're probably wrong.

-### Q: I have a crush on someone who is a professional on Twitter.
+### Q: But I really have a crush on someone who is a professional on Twitter.
 How should I act?

-* Know that you are wading into not great territory and that the person you're seeking to know better may be put off by your advances.
+* Know that you are wading into not great territory and that the person you're seeking to know better may be put off further by your advances.
+In many cases, you will almost certainly be far from the first person to attempt this.
+This does not mean that you should necessarily try _harder_ or _differently_; it means this person may be wary of advances in general (and for good reason; see the rest of this site.)
 * If you rarely interact with this person, know that building a rapport on-line is likely an important first step.
 Don't *start* in the DMs; *slide into* the DMs, after you've built up rapport and trust and transparency.

 With that said, here's a quick summary written by someone who was attracted to someone who had a professional Twitter presence and was able to not only connect to that person, but marry them!